shiyao-li/NextBestPath/README.md

 # NextBestPath

-(ICLR 2025) NextBestPath for active mapping
+This repository contains the code for:

+NextBestPath: Efficient 3D Mapping of Unseen Environments (ICLR 2025)

+## Coming soon!